mecparts/Ladder/README.md

 Java](http://ostermiller.org/ladder/).
 Later, Mats Engstrom of SmallRoomLabs started another version in of [Ladder in golang](https://github.com/SmallRoomLabs/ladder).
-Between my own memories of playing the original game on a Kaypro, and the Stephen Ostermiller's and Mats Engstrom's code, I was able to come up with this version.
+Between my own memories of playing the original game on a Kaypro, and Stephen Ostermiller's and Mats Engstrom's code, I was able to come up with this version.